History: Evolution of the discipline

 In Europe during the medieval period, history was primarily documented by the clergy in the form of chronicles.
 Christian historians drew from Greco-Roman and Jewish traditions and reinterpreted the past from a religious perspective as a narrative highlighting God's divine plan.
 Influential contributions shaping this tradition were made by the historians Eusebius of Caesarea and Bede and by the theologian Augustine of Hippo.
 In the Islamic world, historical writing was similarly influenced by religion, interpreting the past from a Muslim perspective.
 It placed great importance on the chain of transmission to preserve the authority of historical accounts.
 Al-Tabari wrote a comprehensive history, spanning from the creation of the world to his present day.
 Ibn Khaldun reflected on philosophical issues underlying the practice of historians, such as universal patterns shaping historical changes and the limits of historical truth.

-With the emergence of the Tang Dynasty (618–907 CE) in China, historical writing became increasingly institutionalized as a bureau for the writing of history was established in 629 CE.
+With the emergence of the Tang dynasty (618–907 CE) in China, historical writing became increasingly institutionalized as a bureau for the writing of history was established in 629 CE.
 The bureau oversaw the establishment of Veritable Records, a comprehensive compilation serving as the basis of the standard national history.
 Tang dynasty historians emphasized the difference between actual events that occurred in the past and the way these events are documented in historical texts.
-Historical writing in the Song dynasty (960–1279 CE) happened in a variety of historical genres, including encyclopedias, biographies, and historical novels, while history became a standard subject in the Chinese educational system.
+Historical writing in the Song dynasty (960–1279 CE) happened in a variety of historical genres, including encyclopaedias, biographies, and historical novels, while history became a standard subject in the Chinese educational system.
 Influenced by the Chinese model, a tradition of historical writing emerged in Japan in the 8th century CE.
 Like in China, historical writing was closely related to the imperial household, but Japanese historians placed less importance on critical source evaluation than their Chinese counterparts.